historicalsource/zork1/README.md

 __What is the Purpose of this Repository__

 This collection is meant for education, discussion, and historical work, allowing researchers and students to study how code was made for these interactive fiction games and how the system dealt with input and processing.
-It is not considered to be under an open license.

 Researchers are encouraged to share their discoveries about the information in this source code and the history of Infocom and its many innovative employees.